NexZhu/node-env-to-class/README.md

    boolChild!: boolean

    @ValidateNested()
-   nestedChild: Nested = new Nested()
+   nestedChild: Nested = new Nested() // Default values are necessary for nested class fields }
-}
 ```

-> Note that both the TypeScript type annotations and the `class-validator` decorators are required.
+> :exclamation: Note that both the TypeScript type annotations and the `class-validator` decorators are required.
+Default values are necessary for nested class fields.

 Then use `envToClass` to load `process.env` into a class instance: